paul-caron/curling/README.md

 📌 Notes

-Curl global initialization and cleanup are handled automatically.
+Curl global init/cleanup is handled automatically.

-This library is not thread-safe; avoid sharing curling::Request instances across threads.
+Not thread-safe — avoid sharing curling::Request across threads.

-MIME is treated as a distinct HTTP method type and should not be mixed with POST or PUT.
+MIME is a distinct HTTP method type (not used with POST/PUT).

-Cookie persistence defaults to the file cookies.txt, but this is configurable.
+Cookie persistence defaults to cookies.txt, but is configurable.

 ---